KseniaSOS/Guess-the-Company/README.md

 ### Lighthouse

 The site has also been tested by [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools.
-Each page in the website has been analyzed the performance, best practices, accessibility and SEO.
+Each page in the website has been analyzed in terms of performance, best practices, accessibility and SEO.

 * Homepage